Charles Barber (Australian Army officer): First World War

 On the outbreak of the First World War, Barber was working in Broken Hill as a mining engineer when he joined the Australian Imperial Force (AIF) on 29 August 1914 for active service overseas.
 He was appointed a second lieutenant in the 3rd Field Company Engineers.
 On 22 September 1914 he embarked from Melbourne for Alexandria with the 3rd Field Company.
 Promoted lieutenant on 1 February 1915, Barber trained in Mesopotamia, where his company built and maintained a pontoon bridge over the Suez Canal, until embarking for Gallipoli from Alexandria on 5 April 1915.

-Barber arrived at Anzac Cove about 10:30am on 25 April 1915, about five hours after the first troops landed to attack Turkish positions.
+Barber arrived at Anzac Cove about 10:30 a.m. on 25 April 1915, about five hours after the first troops landed to attack Turkish positions.
 On 27 July he transferred to 4th Field Company Engineers and was promoted to captain.
 By 12 September 1915 he was leading the 4th Field company at Lone Pine.
 On 19 October he was conducting tunnelling operations.

 During the evening of the 6th November 1915, an opening was driven into a Turkish listening tunnel in front of LONE PINE.
 The work of reconnoitering was at once taken in hand by Captain Barber and his party under difficult and extremely hazardous conditions.
 Over 70 feet of the enemy's heavily timbered main gallery was occupied, barricaded and surveyed within an hour of the first entry being made.
 The party had to enter the enemy work one by one through an untimbered hole barely large enough to crawl through.
 Their prompt action gained for us additional and most valuable protection for the LONE PINE front.